Sets with large intersection properties in metric spaces

-Let us begin by showing $(i)\to(ii)$.
-Here we essentially reproduce Lemma 1 in \cite{F3} to the more general case of metric spaces.
-Assume that $F\subset X$ verifies $(i)$ and take $U\subset X$ open.
-We need to show that
+Let us show $(i)\to(ii)$.
+Here we essentially reproduce \cite[Lemma 1]{F3} to our current setting.
+Assume that $F\subset X$ verifies $(i)$ and take an open subset $U\subset X$.
+We need to show that for every arbitrary dyadic covering $\{P_m\}$ of $F\cap U$ we have

-for every arbitrary dyadic covering $\{P_m\}$ of $F\cap U$.
-First, due to \eqref{disj}, we may assume that $\{P_m\}$ disjoint.
-Second, since $U$ is open and for any point we can construct a neighborhood basis of dyadic cubes (as a consequence of \eqref{partition} and \eqref{balls}), we can write $U=\bigcup_n Q_n$ where $\{Q_n\}$ is a family of disjoint dyadic cubes.
+First, due to \eqref{disj}, we may assume that $\{P_m\}$ is disjoint.
+Second, since $U$ is we can write $U=\bigcup_n Q_n$ where $\{Q_n\}$ is a family of disjoint dyadic cubes.
 Thus

 From here, and since $F\cap Q\neq\emptyset$ for any dyadic cube $Q$, we may assume, using the nested property \eqref{disj}, that for each $Q_n$ one (and only one) of the following is true: \begin{enumerate}[(a)] \item there exists a unique $m$ such that